SebasRhoadsAvila/Web_Scrap_Selenium/README.md

----

-This code is responsible for iterating through URLs, extracting data from web pages, and saving the data into an Excel file.
-Here's a detailed explanation:
+The next part of the code is responsible for iterating through URLs, extracting data from web pages, and saving the data into an Excel file.

 ```python
 # 1